bobbayj/lets_tri_fast_ai/README.md

 Production and basic SGD overview.

+* Used instaloader to download profiles from instagram
 * Homework: [adapted production site](https://whatsapp-media-filter.onrender.com)
   * 5% accuracy of distinguishing if an image is insta-worthy, a screenshot (of a document of something), or is a meme!